laanp/Icarus_Mods/README.md

  - "Mass Dampener Module" - suit module from workshop adjusted to 50% speed boost
  - "Pete's Resource Killer Module" - Workshop Animal Healthbar module revised - suit module from workshop to 1-hit resources (trees, ores, rocks)
  - "Pete's All Seeds Farming Packet" - Workshop replacement of Wheat Seeds - Contains all seeds, including OW mission reward seeds.
- - "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
+ - Changed the basic Xigo S5-II suit, as well as the "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
  - "Gatherer's Backpack" from the workshop now has 18 slots, with -65% weight reduction for ores
  - Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary bench.